 Pasta salad is my go-to lunch whenever we have pasta for dinner.
-For the warmer months, I usually set aside a portion of the pasta and then toss it in a simple basil and spinach pesto or a vingerette that I have on hand and then mix in a couple veggies and some chunks of mozzarella or feta for a fun lunch.
+For the warmer months, I usually set aside a portion of the pasta and then toss it in a simple basil and spinach pesto or a dressing that I have on hand and then mix in a couple of veggies and some chunks of mozzarella or feta for a fun lunch.
 For the colder months, I use the Omie thermos cup for hot spaghetti and meatballs.
 This chocolate avocado pudding is amazing and totally healthy, so I don’t feel bad at all for serving a huge portion of it for lunch.
-Recipe is below.
+The recipe is below.

 Lunch on Top

 Turkey + cheese bagel sandwiches on-a-stick with cucumber and tomatoes, plum halves, beet strawberry applesauce in squeeze pouch and a few dark chocolate candies.

 Is this technically a sandwich?
 Not sure, but sandwiches on a stick are the only way my kiddos will eat ‘sandwiches’ as they like to completely dismantle the stick and eat each item by themselves.
 While this is a fun way to serve a sandwich, if you kids are normal and like sandwiches then you can also just make a turkey and cheese sandwich on a bagel, cut in half and serve.
-I love to make easy applesauces for my kids that have added in fruits and veggies (get 8 of my favorite easy applesauce recipes here) for a variety of flavors and nutrients.
+I love to make easy applesauce for my kids that have added in fruits and veggies (get 8 of my favorite easy applesauce recipes here) for a variety of flavors and nutrients.